KYbarra4/supervised-machine-learning-challenge/README.md

 ## Retrieve the Data

-The data is located in the Challenge Files Folder:

-* `lending_data.csv`

 Import the data using Pandas.
 Display the resulting dataframe to confirm the import was successful.

 ![lending1](https://user-images.githubusercontent.com/113717031/219908073-c4da699c-54b8-4fde-8243-b9572e9bd880.png)